Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 mostly focus on classification methods in this chapter since many of the regression methods in machine learning are fairly similar to methods with which you are already familiar.
 Remember that classification means predicting a discrete (or categorical) variable.
-Some of the classification methods that we will cover can also be used for regression, a fact that we will mention when describing that method.
+Most of the classification methods that we will cover can also be used for Regression (predicting continuous outcomes).

 In general, supervised learning methods take as input pairs of data points $(X,Y)$ where $X$ are the predictor variables (features) and $Y$ is the target variable (label).
-The supervised learning method then uses these pairs as *training data* and learns a model $F$, where
+The supervised learning method then uses these pairs as *training data* and *learns* a model $F$, where
 $F(X)\sim Y$.
 This model $F$ is then used to predict $Y$s for new data points $X$.
 As mentioned earlier, the goal is not to build a model that best fits known data but a model that is useful for future predictions